 The Vieques Guest House is located at the edge of “downtown” Esperanza.
 It’s not right on the beach, but you can see the sea from the higher levels and it’s a quick walk to town or to a lovely strip of sand.
 Because it’s not right in town, it’s actually quiet at night – even on the weekends.
 Our room was basic, but was clean and had everything we needed.
 Each room is a little different – some are fancier, some have balconies, some have kitchens, but all have access to outdoor space for relaxing.
 Owners Steve and Niki are really nice and very helpful – they will direct you to great hidden beaches or whatever else interests you.
 They also rent electric bicycles and gear to help you make the most of your time on the island.

 There are no big hotels in Esperanza.
 There is a much broader range of options on the other side of the island in and around Isabel.
 However, Esperanza’s a better place to stay.
-Check Airbnb and TripAdvisor (referral links) to find the right spot for you.
+Check Airbnb and TripAdvisor (affiliate links) to find the right spot for you.

 - Bananas quickly became an island favorite.
 I liked everything I tried.
 My husband liked the wonderful fish served with the fish and chips so much that he ordered it both times we ate here.

 - Bili is a fine dining restaurant with wonderful food.
 It’s a little more expensive than Bananas, but it is also a little more up-scale.
 We would have returned here too, if we’d had more time on the island.

 - There is a wonderful bakery/café called La Dulce Esperanza next to a little grocery store in the residential neighborhood north of the Malecon near the west end of Esperanza.
 We tried the baked goods, and they are highly recommended.
 The location on my map is approximate – you won’t find it on Google maps, so ask around if you can’t find it.